-Risk management is a proactive process which involves managing risks before they occur.
-In your project you will encounter two types of risks: negative risks and positive risks.
+Risk management is a proactive process that helps you manage risks before they occur.
+In your project, you will encounter two types of risks: negative risks and positive risks.
 A negative risk could harm your objective and a positive risk can have some positive effects on your project.

 The following strategies can be used to manage negative risks: